Hey! I recorded two video courses!

 🔗 What’s a RAP?

-A role and permission system controls which user can see what data based on the user’s role and the role’s permissions.
-For example, a user with the Invoice Admin role can see invoices and basic info about an invoiced company.
+role can see invoices and basic info about an invoiced company.
 But they can’t see the addresses of the company’s employees.
-On the other hand, a user with the Customer Support role can see the addresses of the company’s employees, but can’t see the company’s invoices.
-You get the point.
+On the other hand, a user with the Customer Support

 Building a RAP is inevitable once your company grew to a certain size.
 The more people you employ, the higher the chance that having access to everyone’s data might be abused.
 It is also a security risk because an attacker can target any of your users.
 Once a user is compromised, the attacker gains access to all your data, often without the knowledge of your user.
 To reduce the attack surface, you usually limit everyone’s access to the utmost necessary, which is called the Principle of Least Privilege.
 Now, if a user is compromised, the attacker gains access only to a small part of your data.
 Having a RAP in place also becomes mandatory once you have to comply with privacy laws like the GDPR.